 Carbon Monoxide (CO) is a colourless, tasteless and odourless gas that can cause harmful and potentially fatal effects.

-If carbon monoxide escapes into your home it will cause symptoms that include headaches, breathlessness, drowsiness, vomiting, chest pains, dizziness, vision problems and eventually collapse and loss of consciousness – which can easily be confused with, or misdiagnosed as, flu, fatigue or food poisoning.
+If carbon monoxide escapes into your home it will cause symptoms that include headaches, breathlessness, drowsiness, vomiting, chest pains, dizziness and vision problems.
+Eventually resulting in collapse and loss of consciousness.
+These symptoms can easily be confused with, or misdiagnosed as, flu, fatigue or food poisoning.
 Be aware of the symptoms and be prepared to react if you recognise them in yourself or others.

 Reducing the risk

 When was the last time your boiler was serviced?
 Ensuring that your gas appliances are installed and regularly serviced by Gas Safe Registered engineers is the first step to safety within your home.
 Landlords are legally obliged to have an annual gas safety check completed in every property they let - and should provide tenants with a copy of the certificate.

 Install a carbon monoxide alarm in your home.
 The sensing technology in a carbon monoxide detector accurately measures the levels of CO and the time of exposure, and is designed to sound before carbon monoxide levels become threatening.

 It’s important to note that most carbon monoxide detectors will not detect smoke and you will need a separate smoke alarm for this purpose.
 However, some of the latest alarms, for example the Nest Smoke and Monoxide Alarm, are able to detect both smoke and carbon monoxide.